joshuavottero/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).

--Run the devlopment web server using the `node express_server.js` command.
+- Run the devlopment web server using the `node express_server.js` command.